Overhead costs are the ongoing expenses that keep a business running—separate from the direct costs of creating a product or providing a service.

-Overhead costs, also called "overhead expenses" or "operating expenses", are expenses associated with running a business that can’t be linked to creating or producing a product or service.
-They are the expenses the business incurs to stay in business, regardless of its success level.
+Overhead costs are ongoing business costs that aren’t directly linked to producing a product or service.
+They are expenses a business incurs to stay in business, regardless of its sales volume or activities.

-Overhead costs represent all of the costs on the company’s income statement except for those that are directly related to manufacturing or selling a product, or providing a service.
+In other words, overhead costs represent all the costs on a company’s income statement, except those that can be traced to a specific business activity, such as manufacturing or executing a service.

-A potter’s clay and potting wheel are not overhead costs because they are directly related to the products made.
-The rent for the facility where the potter creates is an overhead cost because the potter pays rent whether they're creating products or not.
+On the other hand, a potter’s clay and potting wheel are not overhead costs, because they are directly related to the products the business produces.

 Types of overhead costs